Ethaks/curseborne/README.md

 4. Confirm the installation and wait for the process to complete.
 5. Once installed, create a new world and select **Curseborne** as the game system.

-For updates, you will need to repeat the installation process using the latest manifest link.

 ## Future Updates

 For support or inquiries, please contact `ethaks` in FoundryVTT's or Onyx Path Publishing's Discord communities.